Jim Rickards, a legendary gold expert, suggests that YOU MIGHT NOT BE ABLE TO BUY GOLD AT ANY PRICE sometime in the future!!

 If we move that to M2, which is a much bigger money supply, that's about 15 trillion right now.
 The per-ounce price of gold would need to be $58,593.

-Let's remember that Rickards in his math, is using gold to M2, with multiple currencies and a 40% gold standard, which is why these numbers differ slightly from the 10K to 50K that he gives us.
+Let's remember that Rickards, in his math, is using gold to M2, with multiple currencies and a 40% gold standard, which is why these numbers differ slightly from the 10K to 50K that he gives us.

-How I arrive at $100k Per Ounce
+How George Gammon Arrives at a $100k Per Ounce Gold Price

-And you may be saying to yourself, “George, that is absolutely impossible.
+You may be saying to yourself, “George, that is absolutely impossible.
 That's crazy talk.”

 All right, let me explain this to you and we'll see if you still have that same opinion when I'm done.